 He glared at me as he took my license back to his car. ”I’ll be right back.”
 He said.

 When he returned he told me that he wasn’t going to write me a ticket.
 He wasn’t going to be the one to ruin a perfect driving record.

 “Try to drive more carefully next time,” he said.

 I told my co-worker that it was too bad I didn’t get a ticket.
 I would have enjoyed the prospect of telling the judge that they were trying to fine me for driving the speed limit.

 Mike Broderick , a one- time archaeologist, is a Vocational Rehabilitation Counsellor with the Fraser Health Authority in Port Coquitlam where he helps people with mental health disabilities find and keep full or part time employment .

-He is an active ambassador with the Vancouver Board of Trade and a member of the Labour Task Force of the Burnaby Board of Trade He does some work as a field Archaeologist, is a fitness instructor and frequent contributor of fitness humour articles to Alive Magazine.
+He is a newly retired ambassador with the Vancouver Board of Trade and a former member of the Labour Task Force of the Burnaby Board of Trade He does some work as a field Archaeologist, is a fitness instructor and frequent contributor of fitness humour articles to Alive Magazine.
 He is always saying, “If you can’t be fit, you can at least be funny.”

 He lives in Port Coquitlam with his spouse Cecelia.
 You can reach him at home at email@example.com or at 604-464-4105.
 If you’re looking for a career change, he is the Spin Doctor and can give you a resume makeover at competitive rates